 5. Larger inventory systems: best for complex operations

 LineNow is more opinionated: POS-driven replenishment, supplier communication, AI on replies, and accounting handoff without asking the operator to become a systems analyst.
+See LineNow vs inFlow Inventory for a direct comparison of the two architectural shapes.

 What replenishment software must answer